JoshuerMorgan/web103_finalproject/README.md

 ### Description and Purpose

 [PlateIT is a smart recipe generator.
-Enter the ingredients you have on hand and PlateIT uses AI to suggest a complete meal—with steps, cook time, and nutrition estimates.
+Enter the ingredients you have on hand, and PlateIT uses AI to suggest a complete meal—with steps, cook time, and nutrition estimates.
 You can also enter a dish name to get a recipe from scratch, or ask for a vegan version of any meal.]

 ### Inspiration